 Terms such as “virality coefficient” and “viral reach” are a rage.

-This Dilbert strip might in fact not be far away from reality.
+This Dilbert strip might in fact not be very far from reality.

-The worry is that this quest of making something out of nothing, however “visionary” it may sound, is taking a disproportionate amount of mind-space of marketing strategists.
+The worry is that this quest to make something out of nothing, however “visionary” it may sound, is taking a disproportionate amount of mind-space of marketing strategists.

 We need to take a pause and think.
 To start with:

-Digital and social mediums deliver the fundamentals (and more predictably).
+Digital and social media deliver the fundamentals (and more predictably).
 What are these fundamentals?

 There’s an exact science for the first 4 metrics on digital.
-There’s the art on #5, #6.
-And yes, we know which half of the marketing spends worked on digital.
-Precise to the last cent!
+There’s the art of achieving #5, #6.
+And yes, we know which half of the marketing spends work on digital.
+Precisely, to the last cent!

 The point in summary is to stay focused on these fundamental metrics on digital and perhaps not to relegate the medium as one for experiments or attempts to do something ‘viral’.